jburs/photo_editing_detection_nn/README.md

 # photo_editing_detection_nn

-photo editing detection using tensor flow neural net
+photo editing detection using tensor flow neural net.
+Current accuracy of ~60%, and loss of .66.
+Next step is hyperparameter tuning to increase accuracy of the model.

+To do:
+- hyperparameter tuning
+- pickle tf model to use in html
+- write html page where user can upload image to tf predict